 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts to continue the preclinical and clinical development of our product candidates, including our DesCAARTesTM trial, our MusCAARTesTM trial, our RESETTM trials, and our research and development, preclinical studies and clinical trials for any future product candidates, to seek regulatory approvals for our product candidates, to enable commercial production of our products, if licensed, and to initiate and complete registration trials for multiple products.
-As of December 31, 2023, we had \$241.2 million of cash, cash equivalents and shortterm investments.
+As of December 31, 2023, we had \$241.2 million of cash, cash equivalents and short-term investments.
 Since our initial public offering, we have generated cash from public offerings of our common stock and pre-funded warrants to purchase our common stock resulting in aggregate net proceeds of approximately \$272.1 million.
 While we currently expect our existing cash, cash equivalents and short-term investments to be sufficient to fund our operations into the first half of 2026, which includes initial clinical data on efficacy endpoints and tolerability from the initial CABA-201 treated patients in the RESETTM clinical trials, we expect to require significant additional financing to complete these clinical trials and any future clinical trials of these and our other product candidates.
 Further, if marketing approval is received, we will require significant additional amounts of cash to launch and commercialize our product candidates.
 However, we have based this estimate on assumptions that may prove to be wrong.
 Additionally, changing circumstances may cause us to consume capital significantly faster than we currently anticipate, and we may need to spend more money than currently expected because of circumstances beyond our control.
-We may require substantial additional capital for the further development and commercialization of our product candidates, including funding our internal manufacturing capabilities, and may need to raise additional funds sooner if we choose to expand more rapidly than we presently anticipate.
-Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
-Our future funding requirements, both near- and long-term, will depend on many factors, including, but not limited to:
+We may require substantial additional capital for the further development and commercialization of our product candidates, including funding our internal manufacturing capabilities, and may need to raise a

-- the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - the clinical development plans we establish for these product candidates; - the number and characteristics of product candidates that we may develop or in-license; - the terms of any collaboration agreements we may choose to conclude; - the outcome, timing and cost of meeting regulatory requirements established by the FDA; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; - the costs of establishing and maintaining a supply chain for the development and manufacture of our product candidates; - the cost and timing of establishing, expanding and scaling manufacturing capabilities; - the cost of maintaining the amount patient data for which we would be responsible following commercialization of one or more of our product candidates; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.
+- •the initiation, progress, timing, costs and results of preclinical studies and clinical trials for our product candidates; - •the clinical development plans we establish for these product candidates; - •the number and characteristics of product candidates that we may develop or in-license; - •the terms of any collaboration agreements we may choose to conclude; - •the outcome, timing and cost of meeting regulatory requirements established by the FDA; - •the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - •the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - •the effect of competing technological and market developments; - •the costs of establishing and maintaining a supply chain for the development and manufacture of our product candidates; - •the cost and timing of establishing, expanding and scaling manufacturing capabilities; - •the cost of maintaining the amount patient data for which we would be responsible following commercialization of one or more of our product candidates; and - •the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.